About Academic Support Services

 Reasonable academic adjustments and/or accommodations are designed to provide equal opportunity to students with disabilities.
-Please review our guide to requesting accommodations.

 Upon review of your documentation materials, your Disability Services Coordinator works with you to design a program of academic and/or testing accommodations.
 If your documentation is incomplete, the evaluating professional who provided your documentation materials may be consulted for further information with your written consent.
 The goal of services for students with disabilities is to provide you with an equal opportunity to participate in the educational experience and to demonstrate what you know.
 All documentation and information is confidential, except for college officials who have a compelling educational need to know.
 Student files in the Student Disability Services Center are not part of your academic files, and the information is securely kept in Student Disability Services Center.
 We strictly observe the Family Educational Rights and Privacy Act (FERPA).